 Buckles are closely analogous to the opencircle brooches, but they differ in that they are always attached on one side to a strap or tongue.
 This attachment takes the place of one of the two or more piercings of the material which is characteristic of the pin of a brooch, so that the pin of a buckle only needs to pierce the material once.
-Again, in the case of an fully wrought in bronze, and the designs frequently embody heads of animals and birds of Scandinavian character, but worked in a finer manner.
+Again, in the case of an open-circle brooch, it is the circle itself which is made the object of decoration, but in a buckle it is the plate, or piece which is fixed to the material, that receives the ornamentation.
+Numbers of richly jewelled buckle plates are known, representing with tolerable accuracy the contemporary ornamentation on brooches.
+Many of the Teutonic and Merovingian buckle plates are handsomely set with flat garnets, but on them there is little or no supplementary goldsmith's work.
+I think altogether, some of the most charming buckles are to be found among the Anglo-Saxon specimens which have been found in the south-eastern parts of England.
+These are variously of bronze, gold, or silver, and are often most delicately finished with very fine filigree work in gold, of a peculiar character.
+The design seems to have been hammered up from the back of the metal, and then carefully capped with a minute twisted wire.
+This sort of work is, I believe, only to be found on the finest Anglo-Saxon gold work.
+The use of small, flat garnets, backed with figured gold foil, is usual in the buckle plates, and there is also a skilful use of polished hemispherical bosses of gold.
+On finer specimens are sometimes found models of fish or other creatures beautifully wrought in bronze, and the designs frequently embody heads of animals and birds of Scandinavian character, but worked in a finer manner.
 In nearly all these cases, the pin itself is very short and the buckle-plate large.
 On some of the buckle plates are designs worked out in niello.

-ANGLO-SAXON TRIPLE PIN OF BRONZE ABOUT THE 9TH CENTURY, A.D.
+ANGLO-SAXON TRIPLE PIN OF BRONZE ABOUT THE GTH CENTURY, A.D.